NiclasOlofsson/dbt-core-mcp/README.md

 ## How It Works

-This server executes dbt commands in your project's Python environment:
+This server executes dbt commands in your project's Python environment using a bridge execution pattern:

+1. **Zero dbt Dependencies**: MCP server requires NO dbt-core, NO adapters - just Python utilities
-1. **Environment Detection**: Automatically finds your Python environment (uv, poetry, venv, conda, etc.)
+2. **Environment Detection**: Automatically finds your Python environment (uv, poetry, venv, conda, etc.)
-2. **Bridge Execution**: Runs dbt commands using your exact dbt Core version and adapter
-3. **No Conflicts**: Uses subprocess execution to avoid version conflicts with the MCP server
+3. **Bridge Execution**: Builds Python scripts as strings and executes them in YOUR environment
+4. **Uses YOUR dbt**: Runs with YOUR dbt-core version, YOUR adapters, YOUR configuration
+5. **No Conflicts**: Can't have version conflicts when we don't have dbt dependencies!
-4. **Concurrency Safety**: Detects and waits for existing dbt processes to prevent database lock conflicts
+6. **Concurrency Safety**: Detects and waits for existing dbt processes to prevent database lock conflicts

-The server reads dbt's manifest.json for metadata and uses `dbt show --inline` for SQL query execution with full Jinja templating support.
+The server reads dbt's manifest.json for metadata and uses `dbt show --inline` (executed in YOUR environment) for SQL query execution with full Jinja templating support.

 **In practice:**

 >&nbsp;
->You: *"Show me 10 rows from the customers model"*
->Copilot detects your environment → compiles `{{ ref('customers') }}` → executes query → returns results
+>**Your project:** dbt-core 1.10.13 + dbt-duckdb
+>**Our server:** mcp, fastmcp, pydantic, pyyaml, psutil (no dbt!)
+>**Result:** Perfect compatibility - we detect your environment and run YOUR dbt
 >&nbsp;

-No configuration needed - it just works with your existing dbt setup.
+No configuration needed - it just works with your existing dbt setup, any version, any adapter.

 ## Contributing